ash2star/authLevelPoC/README.md

 To enable the anonymous access you have to assign your admin user the role **sap.hana.xs.admin.roles::SQLCCAdministrator**.
 Then you can access the XS Admin tool at **/sap/hana/xs/admin/index.html#/package/de.linuxdozent.gittest.anonymous/sqlcc/anonymous** and there the entry **anonymous.xssqlcc** should be visible.
 Click on **Edit** and tick the **Active** checkbox and **Save** the settings.

 Now add the role **de.linuxdozent.gittest.roles::admin** to your development user and the role **de.linuxdozent.gittest.roles::public** to a new user.
 Don't use your S- or P-User as username if you want to use Application-to-Application Single Sign On (App2AppSSO) with automatic user generation.
 It will cause an user already exists error.

+## Test

 Try what you can do with the /de/linuxdozent/gittest/odata/service.xsodata service using a tool like Postman.
 Then give /de/linuxdozent/gittest/odatapublic/service.xsodata a try.

 With the public role you should be able to read all the details of the books.
 Also you should be able to create a customer and to read and update update the details.
 But always only for your own user.